 Trains to Bristol, Cardiff, Exeter, Oxford, Penzance, Plymouth

-You can use your Interrail Pass on Heathrow Connect to travel between Paddington and Heathrow Airport.
+You can use your Eurail Pass on the Elizabeth Line (by TfL) to travel between Paddington and Heathrow Airport.

 Trains to Brighton, Dover, Portsmouth, Southampton